ietf-wg-httpapi/rfc7807bis/draft-ietf-httpapi-rfc7807bis.md

 The media type for this format is "application/problem+xml".

-Extension arrays and objects are serialized into the XML format by considering an element containing a child or children to represent an object, except for elements that contain only child element(s) named 'i', which are considered arrays.
+Extension arrays and objects are serialized into the XML format by considering an element containing a child or children to represent an object, except for elements containing only one or more child elements named "i", which are considered arrays.
 For example, the example above appears in XML as follows:

 ~~~ http-message
 HTTP/1.1 403 Forbidden